-Editor’s Note: This post, originally published on 10/10/16, is one of our “Greatest Hits” — so enjoy it again!
+Editor’s Note: This post, originally published on 10/10/16, is one of our “Greatest Hits.”
+Bringing it back now seems a good way to honor the formidable Nichelle Nichols.

 While Hollywood continues to grapple with gender equity, no genre seems more primed to help steer the conversation in the right direction than sci-fi where women are regularly flourishing of late.
 For obvious reason, science fiction has consistently been a forward-thinking format, starting with groundbreaker Nichelle Nichols who first hailed all frequencies as Lt.
 Uhura on Star Trek in the ‘60s.
 If the current crop of women-centric projects set in outer space and/or some parallel universe (that may or may not be ours years from now) is any indication, perhaps the future may just be female after all.
 Beam us up for these female-led films…